The Chairman of the Board

 Éric Courteille (49, French) has been President of New R SAS and Chief Executive Officer of La Redoute SAS since 2 June 2014. Éric Courteille is a graduate of ESCP-EAP and started his career at Arthur Andersen France, as an auditor, from 1995 to 2000.
 He then co-founded the company Sporever.
 In November 2002, Éric Courteille joined the PPR group: within the Guilbert subsidiary where he was appointed head of internal audit of Guilbert group.
 From 2004 to 2006, he worked in several senior roles at CFAO until he became chief financial officer of Eurapharma.
 At the end of 2006, he joined Redcats as chief financial and administrative officer for The Sportsman’s Guide (Redcats USA).
 In April 2009, he became chief financial officer and corporate secretary of Redcats SA.
 On 4 July 2012, the Annual General Meeting ratified the appointment by the Board of Éric Courteille as a director.
 His mandate was renewed at the Annual General Meeting of 30 June 2017 for a new three-year term, i.e. until the Annual General Meeting of 2020.

-Virginie Fauvel (41, French) is an engineer, a graduate of the École des Mines de Nancy, a French engineering school.
+Virginie Fauvel (43, French) is an engineer, a graduate of the École des Mines de Nancy, a French engineering school.
 She began her career at Cetelem, first in charge of the risk management before taking the lead of the e-business which set up and developed under her responsibility the on-line platforms of Cetelem in Europe.
 In 2009, within BNP Paribas, Virginie Fauvel became manager of the online bank.
 She created and developed four online banks within BNP Paribas including Hello Bank!.
-In 2013 Virginie Fauvel joined the group Allianz as executive committee member and handled the transformation of Allianz to a company based on the digital technologies since then.
+In 2013 Virginie Fauvel joined the group Allianz as executive committee member and handled the transformation of Allianz to a company based on the digital technologies.
+She is since January 2018 member of the board of directors of Euler Hermes, in charge of the transformation of the Group.
 Virginie Fauvel was appointed director of Neopost S.A. during the Annual General Meeting on 1 July 2016 for a three-year term, i.e. until the Annual General Meeting of 2019.

 William Hoover Jr. (67, US citizen) had been a senior partner at McKinsey for 30 years until July 2007.
 William Hoover Jr. holds a MA in politics, philosophy and economics from Oxford University and a MBA from the Harvard Business School.
 He settled in Denmark in 1980 where he focused his consulting activity mainly in the fields of high technology, telecom as well as industry.
 He advised companies for their establishment and growth in particular in China, a country he still often visits.
 William Hoover Jr.’s mandate as a director of Neopost S.A. was approved during the Annual General Meeting of 2 July 2013.
 His mandate was renewed at the Annual General Meeting of 30 June 2017 for a new three-year term, i.e. until the Annual General Meeting of 2020.